emericg/WatchFlower/README.md

 #### Dependencies

-You will need a C++17 compiler and Qt 6.5+ with the following 'additional librairies':
+You will need a C++17 compiler and Qt 6.7+ with the following 'additional librairies':
 - Qt Connectivity
 - Qt Positioning
 - Qt Charts

+For macOS and iOS builds, you'll need Xcode (15+) installed.
+For windows builds, you'll need MSVC 2019 (or 2022) installed.
-For Android builds, you'll need the appropriates JDK (11) SDK (23+) and NDK (23+).
+For Android builds, you'll need the appropriates JDK (17) SDK (28+) and NDK (26b+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.
-For Windows builds, you'll need the MSVC 2019+ compiler.
-Bluetooth won't work with MinGW.
-For macOS and iOS builds, you'll need Xcode 13+ installed.

 #### Building WatchFlower